ChristerNilsson/gpsKarta/README.md

 * Unrestricted data access
 * Chrome On

+Reference points are stored under the names A,B and C. They are used for mapping between WGS and bitmap coordinates.

 ## How To

 * Connect your headphones.
-* Click on Speaker
+* Click on More... | Init
-* Set Bike
+* Save (saves starting position, e.g. a bike or a car)
-* Choose Target
+* Click on Target control
 * If you have a compass
 	* When the Bearing changes, turn your analog Compass house.
 	* "Bearing Two Seven" => 270 degrees = West
 	* Start walking in that direction.
-* Distances are read now and then as "Distance One Hundred" (meter)
+* Distances are read now and then as "One Hundred" (meter)
 * Every meter closer to the target can be heard as a coin drop.
 * Every meter lost to the target can be heard as a small explosion.
 * When distance is less than twenty meter, no Bearing is given.
-The Bearing is changing very often, when you are so close to the Target.
+The Bearing is changing very often, when you are close to the Target.
-* Click on take when you have found your target
+* Click on Take... when you have found your target
-* Goto Bike
+* Click on the starting position to find your bike or car.

 ## Methods